obrl-soil/obrl-soil.github.io/_posts/2016-11-06-raster_footprints.md

 }
 ```

-Output files will be multipart polygon types, if there was more than one 'island' of data in the input.
-If you want singleparts, use [v.dissolve](https://grass.osgeo.org/grass72/manuals/v.dissolve.html) (this is why I had to set all those python environment variables).
+Output files will have multiple polygons if there was more than one 'island' of data in the input.
+If you want one multipolygon, use [v.dissolve](https://grass.osgeo.org/grass72/manuals/v.dissolve.html) (this is why I had to set all those python environment variables).
 Note that you'll see a lot of windows flashing up as v.dissolve runs, don't panic.
 After that, use flag -m with `v.out.ogr`:

 ```r